MoreLife offer tailored support to increase physical activity in inactive adults, which can improve general wellbeing and enhance quality of life.

-Research has shown to achieve health enhancing benefits of PA a minimum amount of regular PA is required.
+Research has shown to achieve health enhancing benefits of Physical Activity a minimum amount is required.

-Recommended guidelines for PA in adults are 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity per week, muscle strengthening activities at least twice a week and a reduction in sedentary behaviour.
+Recommended guidelines for Physical Activity in adults are 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity per week, muscle strengthening activities at least twice a week and a reduction in sedentary behaviour.

 For adults aged 65+yrs, activities that improve balance and coordination should also be included on at least two occasions each week.

-An insufficient proportion of the population meet the recommended levels of PA; in England an average of 56% of adults are physically active.
-There is a direct relationship between the amount of PA and the associated health benefits; furthermore the most significant gains can be made by those who are least active.
+An insufficient proportion of the population meet the recommended levels of Physical Activty; in England an average of 56% of adults are physically active.
+There is a direct relationship between the amount of Physical Activity and the associated health benefits; furthermore the most significant gains can be made by those who are least active.
 Currently a quarter of the population are not active for more than 30 minutes per week.